 Nerves murder your delivery: they can make you monotone; they might even make you whisper.
 So speak up, cannon the words out of your mouth and consciously add some bounce to your voice.

 Going slow, with lots of pauses like Barrack Obama, allows your brain to catch up with your mouth.
-I suspect a major reason Obama uses all those little pregnant pauses is he’s conditioned himself not to ‘um’ and ‘er’.
-Go slowly, you’ll see an um coming – kill it with an intake of breath and stand there, head up, looking all confident and interesting.
+I suspect a primary reason Obama uses all those little pregnant pauses is he’s conditioned himself not to ‘um’ and ‘er’.
+Go slowly; you’ll see an um coming – kill it with an intake of breath and stand there, head up, looking all confident and exciting.
 Then carry on, um-lessly.

 If you’re funny, and I mean genuinely, you make people laugh all the time, start with a joke.
 But practice it 100 times, make sure you’re emphasising the right words and the timing’s immaculate.

 If you’re going to try to amuse, it’s worth understanding why people laugh.
-It’s really simple: they laugh out of surprise, and to feel a bit superior i.e. with puns, if you ‘get it’ you feel clever, if the punch-line came as a surprise, your brain celebrates with a laugh.
+It’s effortless: they laugh out of surprise, and to feel a bit superior, i.e. with puns, if you ‘get it’ you feel smart, if the punch-line came as a surprise, your brain celebrates with a laugh.
 I wouldn’t recommend any punning in your speech, but a story with a twist in the tale would probably go down a treat.

-If you’re not confident of getting the best out of a joke-joke, there’s other ways to give the presentation personality and build rapport – maybe graphic descriptions about how frustrated you were prior to finding a solution to a problem, or perhaps being super open and talking about any idiosyncrasies of the way you work – tell the truth with an open heart and people will love you for it.
+If you’re not confident of getting the best out of a joke-joke, there are other ways to give the presentation personality and build rapport.
+Maybe graphic descriptions about how frustrated you were before finding a solution to a problem, or perhaps being super open and talking about any peculiarities of the way you work – tell the truth with an open heart and people will love you for it.

 Read the final version every spare minute you get.
 On the big day, keep it in your pocket.
-Simply having it touching you is hugely reassuring… you won’t need if you’ve got it, you’ll pine for it if you don’t.
+Merely having it touching you is hugely reassuring – you won’t need if you’ve got it, you’ll pine for it if you don’t.

 Don’t be embarrassed by having a stack of cards.
 I think two or three per minute is a good number to ensure you feel confident and ultra-prepped.